 The Tanning Process

 When people enter my workshop and exclaim ‘Oh I just love that smell’ what they are smelling is beautiful “Veg Tanned” leather, it’s an ancient process going back thousands of years and uses the bark from trees (traditionally Chestnut in France and Oak in Britain) to make a solution in which the raw hides are soaked, this process can take anywhere from several months to a year but produces a wonderful, strong and supple leather.

 Here at John Dick Leather I am fortunate to be able to buy British Bridle Leather direct from the manufacturer.

 Traditional and Modern Veg Tanned Bridle leather from Joesph Clayton & Sons Ltd of Chesterfield.

-Traditional Oak Bark Tanned Bridle Leather from J&FJ Baker of Colyton Devon (check out their Youtube video describing the tanning process it’s facinating.
+Traditional Oak Bark Tanned Bridle Leather from J&FJ Baker of Colyton Devon (check out their YouTube video describing the tanning process it’s fascinating.

 I also purchase Veg Tanned Saddle Hides made in Italy and Belgium, these come from a UK stockist in a wonderful range of colours, so if you have a specific colour in mind contact me and I will see what’s available right now.
 Saddle Hide is a little softer than Bridle Leather with more of a Matt finish and makes up beautifully.